-If you have a fascination with cars, you have probably encountered very inclined wheels and wondered, “How do you navigate streets with these kind of tires?”
+If you have a fascination with cars, you have probably encountered very inclined wheels and wondered, “How do you drive around the streets with these kinds of tires?”

-Japanese motor shows are packed with cambered wheels with some tires so modified that they are barely inside the guards.
+Japanese motor shows are packed with cambered wheels – some wheels so modified that they are barely inside the guards.

 Tilted inclined wheels make it look like the suspension is broken and are a cause of stares by bystanders.
-I know the question on your mind is, “How do you get your wheels to be very inclined?”
+So why do tuned cars have very inclined wheels?